ibm-cloud-docs/vpc/file_storage_vpc_eit.md

 To use the feature, the following requirements need to be met:
 - The file share must be based on the [`dp2` profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=api#dp2-profile) and be configured with [Security Group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets).
 - The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
+The virtual server instance and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).
 For more information, see [Creating file shares and mount targets](/docs/vpc?topic=vpc-file-storage-create).
 - Data encryption in transit must be enabled.
 In the UI, you can toggle encryption in transit on when you create the mount target.
 The API `transit_encryption` property accepts the `user_managed` value to enable the feature.
+- [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled for the virtual server instance.

+### Configure the host and obtain a certificate
+{: #file-storage-eit-manual-setup}

+The {{site.data.keyword.cloud}} file service provides a [Mount Helper utility](/docs/vpc?topic=vpc-fs-mount-helper-utility) to automate the following tasks that are performed on the virtual server instance.
+{: fast-path}

-- When you configure the virtual server instance to access the file share, you must configure IPsec Transport Mode for the mount target address.
+1. When you configure the virtual server instance to access the file share, you must configure [IPsec Transport Mode](https://docs.strongswan.org/docs/6.0/howtos/ipsecProtocol.html#_ipsec_transport_mode){: external} for the mount target address.
 [Install](https://docs.strongswan.org/docs/5.9/install/install.html){: external} and configure the strongSwan client.
-- Obtain the X.509 certificates that are needed for authentication.
+2. Obtain the X.509 certificates that are needed for authentication.
 The same certificates cannot be used across multiple regions.
    1. The following command generates a *Certificate Signing Request* (CSR) and *RSA Key Pair* by using openssl.
       ```sh
       openssl req -sha256 -newkey rsa:4096 -subj '/C=US' -out ./sslcert.csr -keyout file.key -nodes